fixxiefixx/Simple-TCP-relay-server-for-MLAPI-and-Godot4/README.md

 ```
 The RoomId is required when you start the NetworkingManager as client.

-The first room created has always the RoomId "0".

 # For Godot4
 Copy the script "SimpleRelayMultiplayerPeer.cs" into your Godot4 project.